tonis2/Vulkan.c3/README.md

 Nothing links against Vulkan.
 Every command is a function pointer, resolved in three stages (the same model as [volk](https://github.com/zeux/volk)):

-1. `vk::init()` — dlopens the Vulkan loader (`libvulkan.so.1` / `vulkan-1.dll` /
-   `libvulkan.dylib`, or explicit candidate paths you pass in), pulls `vkGetInstanceProcAddr` out of it, and binds the global-level commands.
-2. Creating an instance — `InstanceCreateInfo.build()` (or `vk::loadExtensions`)
-   binds every remaining command through `vkGetInstanceProcAddr`.
-3. `vk::loadDeviceCommands(device)` — optional: rebinds device-level commands
-   through `vkGetDeviceProcAddr`, skipping the loader's dispatch trampoline.

-Call `vk::init()` before anything else (`vk::createDefaultInstance` calls it for you).
-A command called before its stage has run is a null pointer — a crash, not a link error.

 ## Quick start

 ### Prerequisites